Last Updated on by Bree

 Before the medical staff performs the procedure, the standard routine is to first inform you about different family planning methods.

 Then you get to decide the one you prefer.

-If you think the doctor or nurse would tell you the best method, you’re joking.
 Their job is to educate you about it, and you make a choice based on what you’ve learned.